aiidateam/aiida-core/docs/source/topics/data_types.rst

   In [2]: single_file = SinglefileData('/absolute/path/to/file')

+When storing the node, the filename is stored in the database and the file itself is copied to the repository.
 The contents of the file in string format can be obtained using the :py:meth:`~aiida.orm.nodes.data.singlefile.SinglefileData.get_content()` method:

 .. code-block:: ipython